DennisMelamed/dotfiles/notes/paper_submission_checklist.md

 - [ ] Are all axis labels named?
 - [ ] Are the captions for all figures useful?

+### ChatGPT/LLM-related checks
+Many of these are derived from suggestions passed around internally at Kitware.
+LLMs can be a powerful tool to improve your writing, but there are some things to be careful of:
+- [ ] If you are using an external interface (e.g. OpenAI's ChatGPT chat interface), make sure you are not sending anything proprietary/sensitive.
+Requests go over the network to the people hosting the LLM and its likely they keep logs.
+Don't tell them anything you don't want them to know/aren't allowed to share!
+- [ ] Many places you might submit to have restrictions on using LLM-generated content in your submission.
+Follow these rules closely.
+- [ ] If you are allowed to use LLM-generated content, ChatGPT has some [favorite phrases](https://sapling.ai/devblog/chatgpt-phrases/).
+While these aren't inherently bad, they are a flag that you are automatically generating content which a reviewer may not look upon favorably.
+Find common phrases for the particular LLM you're using - the link I included may be out-of-date/not relevant.
+- [ ] A rule of thumb is that LLMs are 80% right.
+Don't trust them or use them as a crutch.
+Review everything for accuracy, especially if you're not an expert in the area you're writing about (this is a good rule even when not using an LLM).

 ## Supplemental PDF
 - [ ] Do any author identifiers appear anywhere in the supplemental text?